RiverArchitect/Media/README.md

 The robust version:
 1) Download the complete program file directory from [GitHub][2] (or [sample data][4]).
 2) Get started using the manual ([direct download link][3]) with the instructions in section 3 (Getting started).
 4) Run the packages for stream design (package overview in section 1 of the [documentation][3])

-River Architect with a set of pre-generated sample files can be downloaded [here][4] (irregular updates).

 # About